Agent-Ken/cyberspace-beta-safura/README.md

-# Next.js 15 Social Media App -- CYBERSPACE
+# CYBERSPACE showcase for staff

-[SONRA NESE YAZ]
+Will be deleted later.